Quickstart: Configure an application to expose a web API

 - Skip the Add credentials section for now.
 Only if your API accesses a downstream API would it need its own credentials, a scenario not covered in this article.

-With your web API registered, you're ready to add the scopes that your API's code can use to provide granular permission to consumers of your API.
+With the web API registered, you can add scopes to the API's code so it can provide granular permission to consumers.

 Add a scope